Theodor Fritsch

-He is not to be confused with his son, also Theodor Fritsch (1895–1946), likewise a bookseller and member of the SA.
+He is not to be confused with his son, also named Theodor Fritsch (1895–1946) and also a bookseller, who was a member of the paramilitary wing of the Nazi Party, the Sturmabteilung.

 Life

 Fritsch was born Emil Theodor Fritsche, the sixth of seven children to Johann Friedrich Fritsche, a farmer in the village of Wiesenena (present-day Wiedemar) in the Prussian province of Saxony, and his wife August Wilhelmine, née Ohme.
 Four of his siblings died in childhood.
 He attended vocational school (Realschule) in Delitzsch where he learned casting and machine building.
 He then undertook study at the Royal Trade Academy (Königliche Gewerbeakademie) in Berlin, graduating as a technician in 1875.

 In the same year Fritsche found employment in a Berlin machine shop.
 He gained independence in 1879 through the founding of a technical bureau associated with a publishing firm.
 In 1880 he founded the Deutscher Müllerbund (Miller's League) which issued the publication Der Deutsche Müller (The German Miller).
 In 1905 he founded the "Saxon Small Business Association."
 He devoted himself to this organization and to the interests of crafts and small businesses (Mittelstand), as well as to the spread of antisemitic propaganda.
 When he changed his name to Fritsch is unclear.